gio-dot/Makeblock_All_IO/README.md

 ##  Provided example

 - Provided example test all onboard OUTPUTS by pressing onboard button
+- FastLED library used for RGB leds (others can be used)
+- EasyUltrasonic library used for distance sensor (others can be used)
 - Ultrasonic and Light sensors provide readings on serial monitor
 - Line Follower sensors activate respectively left and right onboard red leds